maxmilton/trackx-demo/README.md

 # TrackX Demo

 Tools to power a TrackX demo site like <https://demo.trackx.app>.
-A demo is a full TrackX instance which is read-only and uses a subset of data from a live TrackX instance.
+A demo is a full TrackX instance that is read-only and uses a subset of data from a live TrackX instance.

-Includes:
+### Features

-- Automation to build the various TrackX apps and modify them for use in the demo:
+- Automation to build TrackX apps and modify them for use in a demo:
   - Replace front end app config values that are baked into the output JS.
   - Inject demo banner into front end apps.
   - Inject demo user email and password into the login page inputs.
 - TrackX API server plugin which:
   - Initializes a demo database.
-  - Replaces tables with views which point to the live database.
+  - Replaces tables with views that point to the live database.

-Goals:
+### Goals

-- Don't add any demo specific things to [the main project](https://github.com/maxmilton/trackx); people who host their own regular instance must have zero impact
+- Don't add any demo specific things to [the main project](https://github.com/maxmilton/trackx); people who host a regular instance must have zero impact

+## How does it work, technically?

+A demo is a full TrackX backend and frontend build with certain modifications.
+Beyond build-time changes to configuration and visual tweaks, the real magic happens at runtime in a TrackX API plugin.

+First, the plugin runs as a separate process.
+It creates a database, initializes its base structure, then exits.
+Next, the API server starts and all the database prepared statements are validated and compiled.
+At this point, the database is almost the same as a regular live instance.
+Finally, towards the end of the API server start-up process, it loads the plugin.
+Using the demo database connection, the plugin attaches the live database, drops anything we don't need and creates views to replace essential tables (pointing to the live database).

+The demo database is ephemeral, and only a tiny amount of unique data is stored there.
+The rest of the data comes from the live database via views that restrict project/data access.

+In the demo docker container, the live database is read-only.
+That makes it impossible to change the live database, even by accident.
+The SQLite databases use [WAL journal mode](https://www.sqlite.org/wal.html), so multiple concurrent reads are possible without blocking.
+The demo should have no impact on the live instance performance.

 ## Usage